-The Director of Clinical Research Compliance is responsible for screening the event and obtaining any additional information that may be required for initial consideration of the event.
-The IRB Chair and the Director will then discuss the following:
+The Senior Director of Clinical Research Compliance is responsible for screening the event and obtaining any additional information that may be required for initial consideration of the event.
+The IRB Chair and the Senior Director will then discuss the following:

-- The incident and the facts presented to date. - Identification of those individuals involved in the incident or likely to be involved in the investigation and resolution of the incident. - If necessary, a meeting will be scheduled as soon as possible after the incident is reported (within 72 hours, when feasible) to begin to discuss and resolve the incident.
-Attendees may include the investigator(s), the investigator's Department/Division Chief, the IRB Chair, the Director of Clinical Research Compliance, the General Counsel, the Institutional Official, and any other staff member thought to be involved in the non-compliance incident and required resolution. - Whether there are sufficient facts to demonstrate serious or continuing non-compliance that is reportable in accordance with the Reportable Events policy.
-If so this will be immediately reported to the IRB who, based on a completed investigation, will make a final determination.
-If the IRB determines it is serious or continuing non-compliance the Reportable Events policy will be followed.
+- 1. The incident and the facts presented to date. - 2.
+Identification of those individuals involved in the incident or likely to be involved in the investigation and resolution of the incident. - 3.
+If necessary, a meeting will be scheduled as soon as possible after the incident is reported (within 72 hours, when feasible) to begin to discuss and resolve the incident. - a.
+Attendees may include the investigator(s), the investigator's Department/Division Chief, the IRB Chair, the Senior Director of Clinical Research Compliance, General Counsel, the Institutional Official, and any other staff member thought to be involved in the noncompliant incident and required resolution. - 4.
+Whether there are sufficient facts to demonstrate serious or continuing noncompliance that is reportable in accordance with the Reportable Events policy. - a.
+If so this will be immediately reported to the IRB who, based on a completed investigation, will make a final determination. - i.
+If the IRB determines it is serious or continuing noncompliance the Reportable Events policy will be followed. - ii.
 In most cases, more information will be required before a determination is made that the event is either serious or continuing noncompliance